Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 Russ simply walked out the door.

 Patrick looked at his Mom with steel resolve in his eyes, "He is a lousy coward.
 Don't worry, Mom.
-I will be more help to you then he could be."
+I'll be more help to you then he could be."

 As a husband, he was pretty good; responsible, romantic and caring at times.

-Her own father had been a quarter of that.
+Her own father had only been a quarter of that.

 This had been a good day, her leg muscles weren't severely spastic, and everything was functioning.
 On good days, she could dress in casual clothes rather than a robe, cook a simple dinner and even do some housework.
 The best days include family time and a spasm free long nap.